UPPMAX/uppmax4DL/docs/transfer.md

 - Does work
   - but asks for password everytime
 - Only connect with local computer (not Rackham)

-**Other?**
-- Cyberduck problem

-### Example ??

 ## Mounting the sftp-server with sshfs on you local machine

 **Mount the wharf on your machine**

 - This is only possible on your own system.
-- sshfs allows you to mount the wharf on your own machine.
+- ``sshfs`` allows you to mount the wharf on your own machine.
 - You will be able to copy and work on the data using your own local tools such as cp or vim.
 - Remember that you are neither logged in on the distant server, nor is the data physically on your local disk (until you have copied it).

 !!! warning
-    UPPMAX doesn't have sshfs client package installed for security reasons. sshfs is available on most Linux distributions: install the package sshfs on Ubuntu, fuse-sshfs on Fedora, RHEL7/CentOS7 (enable EPEL repository) and RHEL8 (enable codeready-builder repository) / CentOS8 (enable powertools repository).
+    - UPPMAX doesn't have sshfs client package installed for security reasons.
+    - sshfs is available on most Linux distributions:
+        - install the package sshfs on Ubuntu,
+        - fuse-sshfs on Fedora, RHEL7/CentOS7 (enable EPEL repository) and RHEL8 (enable codeready-builder repository) / CentOS8 (enable powertools repository).

-### Example

 ## Transit
-**Recommended way from Rackham?**
 - To facilitate secure data transfers to, from and within the system for computing on sensitive data (bianca/castor) a service is available via ssh at transit.uppmax.uu.se.
 - You can connect to transit via ssh.
 Once connected, you should see a short help message.
 The most important thing there is the ``mount_wharf`` command which you can use to mount a project from the bianca wharf